Tourism in Punjab, India: Gobindgarh Fort

 Gobindgarh Fort of Maharaja Ranjit Singh at Amritsar is developed as a museum and theme park, as a repository of History of Punjab.
 It has showcase of Zamzama cannon and Koh-i-Noor diamond replica alongside programs of Whispering Walls Laser show, 7D show and night cultural shows.

 Khatkar Kalan

-Khatkar Kalan is a village between Banga and Nawanshahr towns in Shahid Bhagat Singh Nagar district in the Indian state of Punjab.
+Khatkar Kalan is a village between Banga and Nawanshar towns in Shahid Bhagat Singh Nagar district in the Indian state of Punjab.
 This is the ancestral place of S.Bhagat Singh, the a well known freedom fighter of India.
 The district is named after his name, Shaheed Bhagat Singh Nagar.

 Neighboring villages sharing a boundary with Katkar Kalan are Thandian, Dosanjh Khurd, Manguwal, Karnana, Kahma, Bhootan, Bhukhari and the town of Banga.

 Durgiana Temple

 The Durgiana Temple, Durga Tirath and Sitla Mandir, is a main Hindu temple of Punjab (India) situated in the city of Amritsar.
 Though a Hindu temple, its architecture is similar to the Golden Temple of Sikh religion.
 It is named after name of the Goddess Durga, the chief Goddess deified and worshipped here.